Japan railway pass

 Where to buy

-• If you buy the Japan Rail Pass from the official website, you choose a start date within one month when you buy it (you can change it later).
-A big benefit is that you can book train seats online before you even arrive in Japan.
-Also, you only need your passport to pick up the pass—no voucher needed.
+If you purchase the Japan Rail Pass from the official website, you’ll need to select a start date within one month of purchase (though you can change it later).
+A major benefit is that you can reserve train seats online even before arriving in Japan.
+Plus, you only need your passport to pick up the pass—no voucher required.

-• Many travel agents, like Japan Experience, sell the Japan Rail Pass.
-You’ll first get a voucher, which you exchange in Japan within three months.
-You can pick a start date within one month.
+Many travel agencies, such as Japan Experience, sell the Japan Rail Pass.
+You'll first receive a voucher, which must be exchanged in Japan within three months.
+You can then choose a start date within one month of the exchange.

 Buy through Japan Experience →